0xouzm/solana-trading-cli/README.md

 ![Solana Trading CLI Logo](https://github.com/outsmartchad/solana-trading-cli/blob/typescript-main/assets/sol-repo.jpg)

 **Solana Trading CLI** is a free, fast, and flexible tool for creating custom trading strategies on Solana DEXs.
-It’s built for speed, variety, and real-time data, using cutting-edge tech.
-Here’s what you get:
+It's built for speed, variety, and real-time data, using cutting-edge tech.
+Here's what you get:
 * **Speed:** Uses low-latency systems like Jito, BloXroute, and Nozomi to execute trades fast, giving you an edge.

 * **Versatility:** Works with DEXs like Raydium, Orca, Meteora, and Pump.fun for more trading options.

 * **Real-Time Data:** Fetches account state info via RPC and streams transactions and/or accounts state using geyser gRPC.

-It’s designed to be easy to customize:
+It's designed to be easy to customize:
 - Add your own strategies and features.

 - Test individual modules with its clear setup.